Maddious/RiTA-DiscordBot/README.md

 05. gulp-watch updated dependancies.
 06. Patch for Chinese language support.
 07. Various Security vulnerabilites fixed.
+08. Various commands re-activated.
+09. Introduction of a Command Handler.
+(This will be done as a New Project)

 ## New in 1.1.6
 * Updated ReadMe with Local Installation Support Section.